paul-grozav/source.paul.grozav.info/kb/linux/qemu.md

 # Boot from iPXE and display everything to stdio - Note that Ctrl+C will stop the VM
 # Use -serial mon:stdio to forward Ctrl+C to the VM instead of stopping the hypervisor.
 qemu-system-x86_64 -m 2G -cdrom ./ipxe.iso -boot d -device e1000,netdev=net0,mac=52:55:00:d1:55:01 -netdev user,id=net0,hostfwd=tcp::5556-:22 -serial stdio -display none -machine graphics=off

+# Allow VM to use up to 4 CPU cores
+qemu-system-x86_64 -smp 4 -hda ./vm.hdd
 ```

 ## 2. Going to the QEMU console (mode: 2)